WORK · THE ARTIFACTS exhibits below use fictional company data

 the owned word in-markethomepage + outbound running the word, 90-day search lift measured90 daysif branded association does not move, tripwire fires at the check-in

-the launch gate: nothing ships in-market until its proof row is banked or its fallback is chosen.
+the rule: nothing ships in-market until its proof row is banked or its fallback is chosen.

 04